 On the other hand, Tyler ‘Ninja’ Blevins said this is an exaggeration and occurred when he was streaming Fortnite with Drake: “60% of my followers are bots… A full 60% … Only 40% are humans; I found that out yesterday.”
 This may indicate that Ninja only saw about 40 percent of his actual viewers when checking for bot accounts.
 He commented at the time, noting that he thinks they’re probably buying views.

 Lately, it has been relatively easy to gain followers on Twitch since there are more people on the platform due to Covid lockdowns.
-With this rise in real viewers, there have also been a lot of companies that sell fake viewers enter the market.
+With this rise in real viewers, there have also been a lot of companies that sell fake viewers entering the market.

 How to Tell The Difference Between Real and Fake Viewers?